rust-lang/rust-bindgen/book/src/using-bitfields.md

 ## Bitfield examples

-For this discussion, we will use the following C type definitions and functions.
+For this discussion, we will use the following C type definitions and functions:
 ```c
 typedef struct {
     unsigned int a: 1;